 Other drainages recommended for hunters who are unfamiliar with the area are Ingle Creek, Fields Creek and Deer Creek in the Murderers Creek Unit.
 In the Northside Unit, hunters may try Camp Creek, Pass Creek, Fox Creek, and Cottonwood (but much of Cottonwood is private), Dixie Creek or the large tracts of National Forest.
 In the Desolation Unit, hunters may focus in the areas of Big Creek, Mosquito Creek, Vinegar Creek or Desolation Creek.

 MORROW, GILLIAM, WHEELER COUNTIES

-Turkey numbers continue to improve on Forest Service land and the surrounding forested habitat but are still below the population levels seen in the past.
-However, there are still good numbers of birds for hunters to pursue.
-Over-winter survival appears fair again this year; however, snow levels will make access more difficult for hunters this year.
+Turkey numbers continue to improve due to increased nesting success over the last couple of years.
+Forest Service land and the surrounding forested habitat hold good numbers of turkeys and provide opportunity for hunters.
+Over-winter survival appears good again this year; however, snow levels will make access more difficult for hunters this year.